Samuel Insull

 Samuel Insull (November 11, 1859 - July 16, 1938) was a British American business magnate.
 He was an innovator and investor based in Chicago who helped create an integrated electrical infrastructure in the United States.
 Insull created holding companies that purchased utilities and railroads.
 Insull was responsible for the building of the Chicago Civic Opera House in 1929.

-Due to the Great Depression, his vast Midwest holding company empire collapsed, and he was accused of profiting personally by selling worthless stock to unsuspecting investors who trusted him because of his position and reputation.
+Due to the Great Depression, Insull's vast Midwest holding company empire collapsed, and he was accused of profiting personally by selling worthless stock to unsuspecting investors who trusted him because of his position and reputation.
 Following a seven-week trial, he and 16 co-defendants were acquitted of all charges after two hours of jury deliberation.

 Early life

 Insull was born on November 11, 1859, in London, the son of Insull Insull, a tradesman and lay preacher who was active in the temperance movement, and Emma Short.
 He was one of five siblings who survived to adulthood.
 His younger brother, Martin, became a major executive at Sam's companies.
 Insull's career began as an apprentice clerk for various local businesses at age 14.
 He went on to become a stenographer at Vanity Fair.
 Through a newspaper ad, the 19-year-old became the private secretary and bookkeeper to Colonel George Gouraud, the London representative of Thomas Edison's telephone companies.
 When he learned of a job with Edison in the United States, Insull indicated he would be glad to have it, provided it was as Thomas Edison's personal secretary.

 In 1881, at the age of 21, Insull immigrated to the US, complete with side whiskers to make him appear older than his years.
 In the decade that followed, Insull took on increasing responsibilities in Edison's business endeavors, building electrical power stations throughout the US.
 With several other Edison Pioneers, he participated in Henry Villard's January 1889 founding of Edison General Electric, which later became the publicly held company known as General Electric.
 In 1892, Insull was offered the post of second-vice-president at General Electric, but was unhappy at not being named its president.
 When the presidency went to another, Insull moved to Chicago as head of the Chicago Edison Company.
 Another consideration is that he was caught between opposing factions when J. P. Morgan combined the Thomson-Houston Electric Company and Edison General Electric to form the new company in April 1892.
 Those loyal to Edison accused Insull of selling out, and in fact he did welcome the infusion of capital, from the Vanderbilts, from J. P. Morgan, and others, as necessary for the company's future development.
 Edison forgave him, but others did not, and it seemed a good idea to move on to a new company in a new place.